top of page

 Environmental Education Internship

 The Environmental Education Intern is a supporting role and involves participating in all aspects of education programs and outreach efforts for the Florida Keys Wild Bird Rehabilitation Center in Tavernier, FL.
-Education efforts include field trips, in-classroom visits, afterschool programs, camps, and all other public educational events.
-Outreach/community efforts include providing content for social media platforms, attending community festivals, tabling events, expos, and other non-profit related events.
+Education efforts include field trips, in-classroom visits, afterschool programs, tours of our sanctuary, and all other public educational events.
+Outreach/community efforts include providing content for social media platforms, attending community festivals, tabling events, and other non-profit related events.
 This position also includes handling our species ambassadors, which can include a raptor, snake, turtle, and invertebrates.

 Duties include: